heyhey!

 french fry fork

-the classic french fry fork, just like the ones from childhood visits to the public pool – light, made of plastic, often smeared with ketchup and mayo. but this time, it’s different. cast in 935 silver, it takes on a new value, a weight that makes memories tangible. an everyday object, once disposable, is transformed into a lasting symbol of past summer days.
+The classic french fry fork from the outdoor pool – light, made of plastic, often smeared with ketchup and mayo.
+But this time it's different: cast in 935 silver, it has weight and value.
+A former disposable product becomes a lasting symbol of summer days gone by.

 Some image Some image Some image